treystr/bdi-web/src/content/blog/merchant-adoption.md

 - **Reach new customers**—Bitcoiners are eager to support businesses that share their values.
 - **Strengthen sovereignty** through direct, peer-to-peer transactions without reliance on intermediaries.

-For many small businesses in DC, accepting Bitcoin is more than just a payment option—it’s a statement of independence and innovation.
+For many local businesses in DC, accepting Bitcoin is more than just a payment option—it's a statement of independence and innovation.

 ## Our Approach